MistyCommunity/Documentation/src/content/misty-i/reference/javascript-api.md

 Publishes a string to subscribers of the `SkillData` named object.
 Use this method to print debug messages to the console in your web browser when you use Skill Runner.

+```javascript
+// Syntax
+misty.Debug(string data, [int prePauseMs], [int postPauseMs]);
+```

 You can think of `misty.Debug()` as the Misty version of `console.log()`.
 When you use Skill Runner to run a skill, the web page subscribes to the `SkillData` named object via Misty's WebSocket connection.
 This allows Misty to print error messages, debug messages, and other skill data to the console in your web browser.
 Use `misty.Debug()` to print your own messages to the console.

+{{box op="start" cssClass="boxed noteBox"}}
 **Note:** Data you pass into the `misty.Debug()` message must be a string.
 To send a data object, you can serialize your data into a string and parse it out on the client side of the `SkillData` subscription.
 If `BroadcastMode` is set to `off` in the meta file for a skill, the skill does not publish debug data.

-```javascript
-// Syntax
-misty.Debug(string data, [int prePauseMs], [int postPauseMs]);
-```
+{{box op="end"}}

 Arguments